Madison Country Day School Commitment to Diversity, Equity, and Inclusion

 Additionally, the aim of our IB Learner Profile character education program is to develop internationally minded people who, recognizing their common humanity and shared guardianship of the planet, help to create a better and more peaceful world.
 We take pride in developing balanced, principled, open-minded, caring, reflective, risk-taking students who think astutely and are exceptional, empathetic communicators.
 We will make mistakes and will learn from them together.
 We will offer grace and truth.
 To this end, we encourage and present courageous conversation opportunities to promote greater connections and understanding amongst the members within our community and in the world beyond MCDS.

 MCDS will establish clearly defined policies and procedures that promote an equitable and affirming climate of emotional and physical safety among its community members.
 MCDS community members will be attentive to the quality of life of all members of MCDS and take appropriate actions to ensure all members feel honored, valued, and respected.
 This work is both our shared responsibility and our shared opportunity.

 This work is important and ongoing.
-If you have any questions please feel free to contact Rachel Fleming, Diversity, Equity, and Inclusion Steering Committee Chair.
+If you have any questions please feel free to contact Rachel Fleming, Diversity, Equity, and Inclusion Advisory Council Committee Chair.